-It is essential that public health laboratories receive sustained funding to acquire and maintain the sophisticated instrumentation, highly trained technical staff and essential infrastructure necessary to ensure their ability to respond to all-hazard emergencies quickly and reliably at any time.
+It is essential to our nation’s preparedness that PHLs receive increased funding to recruit and retain highly trained technical staff, purchase and maintain sophisticated instrumentation and modernize the facilities necessary to respond to all-hazard threats quickly and reliably at any time.

 Field Screening Kits and Devices Must Work: Sunset November 2023

 APHL opposes the use of federally unapproved field-screening kits and devices used to detect biological and chemical warfare agents.

 Quality Laboratory Practices

 Regulation of Laboratory Developed Tests: Sunsets February 2026

 Inflexible oversight of laboratory developed tests would adversely impact public health.